 For a vaginally delivered or C-section birth, a mother is entitled to six weeks off after delivery.
 The first two weeks (14 calendar days total) are considered Parental Leave and covered at full pay.
 The next block of time must be the remainder of any sick time the trainee has left.
 The balance of the six weeks will be made up with short-term disability benefits providing 60 percent of the usual stipend.
 If her physician does not release her to return to work after six weeks, she remains on short-term disability until her physician certifies that she is capable of returning to duty.
 If time off is necessary before delivery, sick leave is used first and, if short-term disability coverage then is required, a physician's certification is necessary.

 If her physician releases her to return to work after six weeks, but she wishes to extend the leave further, she may then request leave of absence without stipend/benefits (but eligible for COBRA) or use vacation time or a combination of both.

-A housestaff member may choose to use vacation and/or sick time instead of short-term disability for maternity leave if she wishes to receive 100 percent of her stipend for that portion of the leave, but the duration is limited to vacation and/or sick time remaining for the year.
+A housestaff member may choose to use vacation time instead of short-term disability for maternity leave if she wishes to receive 100 percent of her stipend for that portion of the leave, but the duration is limited to vacation time remaining for the year.
 Note that all sick time must be depleted before a trainee can utilize vacation time or short term disability.

 The GME office must be promptly notified in advance of an anticipated birth or adoption date so that benefits for the infant may be initiated.
 A Request for Family and Medical Leave form must be completed and approved by the Program Director.
 The form, notification requirements, and additional information regarding maternity leave are all available from McGaw Payroll and Benefits.